 When glandular fever strikes young children, the illness is usually so mild that it passes as a common cold or the flu.
 When it occurs during adolescence or adulthood, however, the disease can be much more severe.

 Glandular fever comes on gradually.
 It begins with flu-like symptoms; fever, headache and a general malaise and lethargy.
 After a few days, the lymph glands begin to swell, although this symptom is not noticeable in everyone.
 Swollen glands in the back of the neck are especially typical of glandular fever.
 Most people develop a sore throat, which can be very severe, with inflamed tonsils.
 A fever, usually no higher than 40 degrees Celsius (104 degrees Fahrenheit), can also develop and may last up to three weeks.

 Some people with glandular fever, particularly those who take the antibiotic amoxicillin, may develop a red rash all over the body.
 Others may notice red spots or darkened areas in the mouth that look like bruises.
 In about half of all cases, the spleen becomes enlarged, causing an area in the upper-left abdomen to become tender to the touch.

 In most cases, glandular fever mildly affects the liver.
-Only a few individuals with glandular fever develop inflammation of the liver, causing jaundice, a yellowing of the skin and eyes caused by an increase of the liver's bile protein in the blood.
+Only a few individuals with glandular fever develop inflammation of the liver, causing jaundice, a yellowing of the skin and eyes caused by an increase of bilirubin in the blood.
 In rare cases of glandular fever, the liver fails.